Terraced houses, blue sky

 If you’re thinking about buying a home, you might be wondering what the current mortgage rates are in the UK.

-What’s happening with mortgage and interest rates now?
+What’s happening with UK mortgage and interest rates in February 2026?

-There has been lots of news about Base Rate rises and how they can impact mortgage rates.
-The Bank of England (BoE) meet about every six weeks to decide whether the Base Rate should go up or down, or stay the same.
+The Bank of England (BoE) meet every six weeks to decide whether the Base Rate should go up or down, or stay the same.
+On 5 February 2026, the Base Rate was held at 3.75%.

-What are the current UK mortgage interest rates?
+What are the current UK mortgage interest rates in February?

 Average fixed-term mortgage rates for home-buyers with 5-10% deposits